When it comes to professional coaching, too many of us think “leadership coaching” or “leadership training” is an oxymoron.

 As you know, there’s a term in business called “benchmarking.”
 The practice of comparing your company’s performance to either industry standards or looking at best practices in other industries that you can adapt to yours.
 And, of course, comparing your individual performance to those same standards.

 But business leaders have a blind spot.
 Probably acquired while getting our MBA degrees.
 Most business schools studied…businesses.
-Very few business schools look outside the corporate universe to give us case studies that we can apply to our jobs and our careers.
+Very few business schools look outside the corporate universe to give us case studies to apply to our jobs and careers.

 “I’m Already a Leader; I Don’t Need Professional Coaching”